Kindergarten to 12th Grade Student Success

 The Love and Logic: Supporting Youth with Special Needs™ class is designed to be a follow-up/bonus program for parents/caregivers, educators, and other professionals who have already attended a stand-alone Love and Logic® class.
 This class offers techniques for developing and maintaining cooperative family and school teams to support special needs children.
 Participants will learn how to understand special needs children’s unique needs and competencies and develop skills to avoid becoming overwhelmed.
 This class emphasizes the importance of establishing healthy “can-do” expectations of children with varying needs.

 Students are more likely to achieve academic success when their parents are healthy and engaged in their school and community.
-The K-12 Student Success Workgroup recognizes this by supporting the Community Schools Model, where the social, emotional, and physical health needs of both students and their families are met in schools, leading to improved student learning, stronger families, and healthier communities.
+The K-12 Student Success Advisory Group recognizes this by supporting the Community Schools Model, where the social, emotional, and physical health needs of both students and their families are met in schools, leading to improved student learning, stronger families, and healthier communities.

 Curriculum Exploration and Development